Schultz, Fujimura, Bruns, Fischesser, Luisi / Philharmonia Zurich

 The Widow & A Youth

-The South African soprano Golda Schultz (*1984, see also Wikipedia) turned out to be another highlight in a strongly performing team: a beautiful voice, equilibrated, harmonious, well-projecting, with a spectrum from lyrical to dramatic.
+The South African soprano Golda Schultz (*1984, see also Wikipedia) turned out to be another highlight in a strongly performing team.
+She has a beautiful voice, equilibrated, harmonious, well-projecting, with a spectrum from lyrical to dramatic.
 At the end of part I (#19), where she was also the role of a youth (Knabe).
 I was most amazed how all of a sudden she was able to mutate her voice into the innocent, clear sound of a boy or child—without losing projection.

 The Queen & An Angel